Satellites of Infinite Rank in the Smooth Concordance Group: Instanton Obstruction to Sliceness

 then there does not exist a smooth $4$--manifold $X$ with $H^1(X,\Z/2)=0$ and negative definite intersection form, whose oriented boundary is given by

 \end{theorem}

 In the above, $a_i\Sigma_i$ means the disjoint union of $a_i$ copies of $\Sigma_i$, endowed with the given orientation if $a_i>0$ and opposite otherwise.
-We sketch a proof of the theorem, which is by way of contradiction. \\
+We sketch a proof of the theorem, argued by way of contradiction. \\

-{\em Sketch of proof:} The manifold $\Sigma_N=S^3_{q/p}(T_{r,s})$ is diffeomorphic to $\overline{\Sigma(r,s,prs-q)}$, where $\Sigma(r,s,prs-q)$ is the link of the surface singularity and the bar means we reverse its orientation.
-Now $\Sigma(r,s,prs-q)$ is clearly Seifert fibered, and bounds two closely related negative definite smooth $4$--manifolds.
-The first is the resolution $R$ of the singularity giving rise to it.
-The second is the smooth negative definite $4$--manifold $W$ obtained from the mapping cylinder of the Seifert fibration $\Sigma(r,s,prs-q)\overset{\pi}\to S^2$ by excising neighborhoods of the singularities that arise from the singular fibers (thus $W$ has three additional lens space boundary components).
-Over $W$ one can construct a non-trivial $SO(3)$ bundle $E$ from which one defines an associated moduli space $\mathcal{M}$ of ASD connections.
-The virtual dimension of this moduli space equals $1$ whenever $(p,q)$ and $(r,s)$ are pairs of relatively prime positive integers, as computed by the Neumann-Zagier formula \cite{nz}.
-Moreover, the moduli space is non-empty, possessing a unique singular point that corresponds to an explicit reducible connection.
-The singular point has a neighborhood diffeomorphic to a half open interval $[0,\epsilon)$. \\
+{\em Sketch of proof:} The manifold $-\Sigma_N=-S^3_{p/q}(T_{r,s})$ is diffeomorphic to the link of the complex surface singularity With this description, $-\Sigma_N$ is clearly Seifert fibered, and bounds two closely related negative definite smooth $4$--manifolds.
+The first is a resolution $R$ of the singularity by repeated blow-ups.
+The second is the smooth negative definite $4$--manifold $W$ obtained from the mapping cylinder of the Seifert fibration $-\Sigma_N\overset{\pi}\to S^2$ by excising neighborhoods of the singularities that arise from the singular fibers.
+Thus $W$ has three additional lens space boundary components, $L(r,b_0)$, $L(s,b_1)$ and $L(qrs-p,b_2)$, where we suppress the precise values of $b_i$ for simplicity.
+Over $W$ one constructs a non-trivial $SO(3)$ bundle $E$ by stabilizing an $SO(2)$ bundle $\mathcal{L}$ whose Euler class $e(\mathcal{L})\in H^2(W)\cong \Z$ generates.
+One then defines an associated moduli space $\mathcal{M}$ of ASD connections on $E$.
+To do so, we must prescribe boundary conditions for the connections in $\mathcal{M}$, which amounts to specifying flat connections on the bundles that arise by restricting $E$ to the components of $\partial W$, see \cite[Definition 2.1 and Section 2.3]{hedden-kirk-2}.
+We take the trivial flat connection on $-\Sigma_N$, and non-trivial flat connections on the lens space boundary components which are determined by the unique flat connections for the restriction of $\mathcal{L}$ along them, see \cite[Lemmas 2.10, 2.11]{hedden-kirk-2}.
+One then attaches cylindrical ends to $W$ and defines $\mathcal{M}$ to be gauge equivalence classes of ASD connections which limit exponentially fast in an appropriate Sobolev space to the prescribed flat connections along the ends.
+Assuming non-degeneracy of the boundary flat connections, the virtual dimension of this moduli space can be computed using the Atiyah-Patodi-Singer index theorem \cite[Proposition 2.6]{hedden-kirk-2}.
+Flat connections on lens spaces are non-degenerate, and the trivial flat connection on {\em any} rational homology sphere is non-degenerate, hence the index theorem computes the virtual dimension in terms of rho invariants of the lens spaces.
+Using the Neumann-Zagier formula \cite{nz}, we find that the dimension equals $1$ whenever $(p,q)$ and $(r,s)$ are pairs of relatively prime positive integers, see \cite[Equation 3.4]{hedden-kirk-2}.
+Moreover, the moduli space is non-empty, since it possesses a unique singular point that corresponds, by way of Hodge theory, to an explicit reducible connection \cite[Lemma 2.12]{hedden-kirk-2}.
+The slice theorem \cite[Theorem 4.13]{Donaldson} endows the singular point with a neighborhood diffeomorphic to a half open interval $[0,\epsilon)$. \\